-Health Education England (HEE) is a special health authority providing national leadership and oversight on strategic planning and development of the health and public health workforce.
+Health Education England (HEE) is an ENDPB providing national leadership and oversight on strategic planning and development of the health and public health workforce.
 It allocates education and training resources, commissioning training for healthcare staff, working through its local education and training boards (LETBs).